garrett-laroy-johnson/garrett-laroy-johnson.github.io/src/now.md

 Invited talk in October at NYU Tisch IDM: "Media Diagrammatics and the Emergence of Subjectivity".

-Chosen to design and teach UIC's School of Art and Art History's graduate seminar in Spring 2025.

 Proposed, designed and teaching a new MFA graduate seminar called [Chaosmotic Systems: Chaos, Culture, and Cosmology](https://practices.digital/saic/mfa5010/) in AT/SP at SAIC.

 Awarded internal support for MFA 5010: $600 from Dean's office for guest speakers (Brian Holmes, + 2 forthcoming), $500 from Center for Teaching and Learning for editable wiki structure to augment my teaching website (www.practices.digital).

 Speaking in November at the Society for Literature Science and the Arts in Dallas about the live-action role play called I WANT AN AI FOR PRESIDENT.

-## BEFORE

 ### SUMMER 2024